nbrochec/realtimeIPTrecognition/README.md

 | `--export_ts`       | Export the model as a TorchScript file (`.ts` format).              | `True`, `False`                | `False`         |

 Training your model will create a `runs` folder with the name of your project.
-After the training, the script will automatically save the best model checkpoints in the `/runs/project_name/` folder.
+After training, the script automatically saves the best model checkpoints in the `/runs/project_name/` folder.
 If you use early stopping, checkpoints of the last best model will be saved in the `/runs/project_name/checkpoints/` folder.

 ```